Original Issuance Date: January 8, 1976

 - Wisconsin Statutes and Administrative Rules

-Regular faculty, academic staff, and limited appointees monthly payroll payments are generally issued on the first of each month (refer to SYS 215, Payment Methods and Timing for Payroll, for exceptions).
-Under the regular payroll schedules, the payment is for services rendered during the preceding pay period.*
+A and C Basis pay are generally stated as an annual or academic year salary, respectively. (refer to SYS 215, Payment Methods and Timing for Payroll,).
+Under the regular payroll schedules, the payment is for services rendered during the preceding pay period.

-For full-time employees, the monthly rate of pay equals the annual/academic year contract salary rate (if the position is budgeted, this is the budgeted rate) divided by the number of months associated with the pay basis and payroll schedule.
+For full-time exempt employees, the biweekly rate of pay equals the annual/academic year contract salary rate (if the position is budgeted, this is the budgeted rate) divided by the number of biweekly pay periods associated with the pay basis and payroll schedule.
 Examples follow.

-The Monthly Rate of pay for part-time faculty, academic staff and limited appointees is the full-time rate prorated for the part-time percentage (FTE).
+The Rate of pay for part-time faculty, academic staff and limited appointees is the full-time rate prorated for the part-time percentage, based on FTE.

 C. Payment for Partial Pay Periods and Leaves of Absence

-- (Monthly Base Salary / by number of days in the pay period) x days to be paid = amount to be paid for partial month
+- (Bi-weekly Salary / 10 (i.e. the number of workdays in the pay period) x (Days worked in the pay period) days to be paid = amount to be paid for partial pay period

-- A new employee on an annual (calendar year) pay basis of $36,000 begins employment on March 17 ($3,000 earnings per month).
+- A new employee on an annual (A basis) pay basis of $45,000 ($1,730.77 per biweekly pay period) begins employment on the third day of a pay period.
 Partial payment for March is calculated as follows:

 D. Summer Payments

 Effective July 1, 2013, per s.16.417(2)(f), Wis.
 Stats., the overload cap that applies to state employees does not apply to employees of the Board of Regents of the University of Wisconsin System unless the compensation received is from a non-UW state employer.
-See HRD Overload and UW System Administrative Policy 1277 (SYS 1277), Compensation.
+See HRD Overload and UW System Administrative Policy 1277, Compensation.